Anne Mackintosh: Jacobite rising of 1745

 The next month Mackintosh's husband and 300 of Loudon's men were captured north of Inverness by the Jacobite army.
-The Prince paroled Captain Mackintosh into the custody of his wife, commenting "he could not be in better security, or more honourably treated".
-She famously greeted him with the words, "Your servant, captain" to which he replied, "your servant, colonel" thereby giving her the nickname "Colonel Anne".
-She was also called "La Belle Rebelle" (the beautiful rebel) by the Prince himself.
+The Prince paroled Captain Mackintosh into the custody of his wife, reportedly commenting that "he could not be in better security, or more honourably treated".
+According to later accounts, she greeted him with the words, "Your servant, captain", to which he replied, "your servant, colonel", giving rise to her nickname "Colonel Anne".
+She was also said to have been called "La Belle Rebelle" (the beautiful rebel) by the Prince.

-A high number of her men, particularly the Clan Chattan men, and Alexander MacGillivray, were killed at the Battle of Culloden on 16 April 1746.
+Many of the Clan Chattan men who fought at the Battle of Culloden on 16 April 1746 were killed, including Alexander MacGillivray.
 Their grave is marked by the Well of the Dead on the battlefield.
-After the Jacobite defeat at Culloden, Mackintosh was arrested and turned over to the care of her mother-in-law for a time.
-She stepped in to stop Anne McKay, a local Inverness woman who helped Jacobite officer Robert Nairn escape, being whipped through the streets of Inverness.
+After the Jacobite defeat at Culloden, Mackintosh was arrested and for a time placed in the care of her mother-in-law.
+She also intervened on behalf of Anne McKay, a local Inverness woman who had helped Jacobite officer Robert Nairn escape and who had been sentenced to be whipped through the streets of Inverness.

 Mackintosh later met Prince William, Duke of Cumberland at a social event in London with her husband.
-He asked her to dance to a pro-Government tune and she returned the favour by asking him to dance to a Jacobite tune.
+According to later accounts, he asked her to dance to a pro-Government tune, and she returned the favour by asking him to dance to a Jacobite tune.

 Mackintosh died on 2 March 1787 in Leith, the harbour district of Edinburgh.
 She is buried in Old North Leith Burial Ground on Coburg Street.
-Her grave is marked by a white Jacobite rose and a commemorative plaque.
+Her grave is marked by a commemorative plaque and a white Jacobite rose.